A Road Trip through Southern New Mexico

 Las Cruces is an easy road trip from Albuquerque (3 hrs), Santa Fe (4 hrs), El Paso (1.5 hrs), and Tucson (4hrs).
 If you are interested in hiking, exploring national parks, or simply enjoy Southwestern culture and food, do add Las Cruces to your Southwest vacation destinations bucket list.

 Stroll around Old Mesilla Village

 Mesilla is a historic community located just minutes from Las Cruces.
-Old Mesilla Plaza was found back in 1848 and is now a National Historic Landmark.
+Founded in 1848, Old Mesilla Plaza is now a National Historic Landmark.
 The traditional adobe style buildings remain and many of them are also on the National Historic register.
 It’s an interesting step back in time for anyone interested in Southwestern style culture and architecture.
 At the plaza, you can browse through local boutique shops, check out the many art galleries, dine in one of several dozen restaurants, grab a cup of coffee, or visit a historic museum.
 Numerous cultural events take place throughout the year including farmer’s markets, art fairs, and a popular lighting of the luminaries festival every December.

 I wouldn’t necessarily recommend setting aside a big block of time out for Mesilla, however, an hour or 2 should do.
 There is a cute little Christmas shop and a great local coffee shop/bakery known as The Bean.
 There are a few interesting antique shops and lots of places to pick up little gifts, souvenirs, and knick knacks for the house.
 The restaurants we tried were all overrated, however, La Posta de Mesilla, although just average in the food dept., has a nice touristy ambiance with parrots, fish tanks, and a colorful design.